EBITDA Multiples for Trucking Companies | Best Calculations

 There are five main reasons for a trucking company to use an EBITDA.

 The first reason is to calculate the current trading value of a company.
 This number will be given as a multiple, such as 16x or 4x.
-As logistics deal in global trade, it is vital for logistics or trucking companies to know where they stand on a worldwide market.
+As logistics deals in global trade, logistics or trucking companies need to know where they stand in a worldwide market.

 The second reason is to compare your company against several other companies in the same sector.
 As we saw in the last section, this typically only works when the other companies are relatively similar in geographic region, methods, and product.
 The EBITDA multiple becomes less significant the further away companies become.
 For example, comparing four trucking companies in North America that all transport crude oil would be better than four trucking companies in two different countries that transport three other products.